futoin/specs/draft/ftn8_security_concept.md

 ## 2.5.
 User authentication methods

-*Note: Service or AuthService is determined based Stateless or Stateful authentication type*
+*Note: Service or AuthService is determined based on Stateless or Stateful authentication type*

 Client password is stored in hash with salt.